rayniel95/rayniel95.github.io/docs/index.md

 Charitable cause: Education

-Taught the Informatics course at FFH (Facultad de Filosofia e Historia, School of Philosophy and History of Havana University) in the Sociology career.
+At the University of Havana, the student who has finished a course can help the professors to teach that course, this depends on the difficulty of the course.
+Sometimes the student can help new students to the course by giving them practical exercises, but, if the course is taught in another faculty, the student can teach the entire course with the supervision of a professor.
+I taught the Informatics course at FFH (Facultad de Filosofia e Historia, School of Philosophy and History of Havana University) in the Sociology career.
 Topics were on creating articles in Microsoft Word, Microsoft PowerPoint presentations, Microsoft Excel, bibliography management in EndNote and SPSS Statistics.
 The course was designed to teach sociology students the necessary tools for creating articles, managing statistics, creating videos, presentations, some notions of cybersecurity, searching the web, compressing digital files, and others.
 Sociologists use these tools and knowledge for their research.

 - Designed and reviewed the tests given to the students.
 - Designed and taught the informatic course for the degree in sociology, I focused on the simple explanation of the topics because sociologists do not have a strong informatic background.